 Kissing the Blarney Stone at Blarney Castle

-After Bob and I were safely on shore following the boat tour of Cobh Harbour, the greater part of the afternoon was still available to us, so we drove up to Blarney Castle.
+After Bob and I were safely on shore following the boat tour of Cobh Harbour, the greater part of the afternoon was still available to us, so we drove up to Blarney Castle, in County Cork, to Kiss the Blarney Stone.

 A bit of a walk lay before us after we found parking beneath a shade tree, but the environs were inviting, through a vast park-like setting known as the Castle Field Arboretum.
 We wandered amongst the various trees, on and off the Cherry Walk, before the path led us to a short bridge over the River Martin, which flows through Blarney to join the River Shournagh, a tributary of the Lee.